fmorenovr/fmorenovr.github.io/_posts/2016-05-20-PCSX2-game-emulator.md

 ### Installing

-You should have the bios, you can get it by pressing the [button](http://github.com/Jenazad/Jenazad.github.io/tree/master/assets/files/bios.zip)
+You should have the bios, you can get it by pressing [here](/files/).

 Then install: